google/trillian-examples/serverless/deploy/github/distributor/README.md

 ## Going further: automated PR merges

-Automating the merging incoming witness PRs can help to take some friction out of the process and help to get cosigned checpoints out to clients quicker than with manual review.
+Automating the merging incoming witness PRs can help to take some friction out of the process and help to get cosigned checkpoints out to clients quicker than with manual review.

 An example config to do this is given below: